 We are Tango Note, a group of Argentine Tango enthusiasts (Tangueros) who enjoy dancing,

 teaching and organising dance events (Milongas) for Bristol's Tango community.

 Since 2007 we offer relaxed, varied and inclusive classes and events.

 We encourage different styles of Tango dancing and encourage you to develop your personal way to dance.

-Find out about our pedagogy.
+Click to find out about our pedagogy

 We enjoy live music, traditional tango music, as well as encourage our DJs to add alternative, suitable and fun music to play.

 Do check the DJs links for their music styles.